kerel-fs/ogn-privacy-filter/README.md

 ## Development

-For testing puroses, you can run it from the command line:
+For testing purposes, you can run it from the command line:
 ```
 $ cd ogn-privacy-filter
 $ ./privacyFilter.py